-While foundation models in medical imaging have achieved notable progress in 2D and 3D modalities, this success has largely been driven by the availability of large, standardized datasets.
-Ultrasound, and especially echocardiography, poses unique challenges as a temporal sequence of 2D images, with public datasets limited both in scale and in the diversity of available video data.
-Additionally, ultrasound images are inherently noisy and temporally complex, with high frame-to-frame similarity that complicates effective representation learning (\cite{kang2024evaluation,song2024survey}).
-As illustrated in Figure \ref{fig:general_fig1}, ultrasound videos exhibit a higher mean frame-to-frame cosine similarity compared to natural videos, reflecting the low signal-to-noise ratio and limited visual diversity of the modality.
-These traits have been linked to reduced robustness and limited generalization when training models directly on noisy images (\cite{javed2024robustness}).
-Despite these challenges, there is growing interest in developing ultrasound foundation models, as evidenced by the increasing number of models proposed each year (Figure~\ref{fig:general_fig1}).
-However, most of these models have been developed and evaluated on private datasets, which makes it difficult to assess their generalizability.
-This fragmentation hinders progress and creates an urgent need for a standardized evaluation protocol to provide a common ground for fair comparison and benchmarking.
+Beyond the lack of standardized benchmarks, echocardiography presents unique challenges for foundation model development.
+Unlike static radiographs, echocardiography produces temporal sequences of 2D images.
+Ultrasound images are inherently noisy and temporally complex, with high frame-to-frame similarity that makes effective representation learning more difficult (\cite{kang2024evaluation,song2024survey}).
+As shown in Figure~\ref{fig:general_fig1}, echocardiography videos exhibit much higher frame-level cosine similarity than natural videos, reflecting the low signal-to-noise ratio and limited visual variation of the modality.
+These characteristics have been associated with reduced robustness and limited generalization when models are trained directly on noisy ultrasound data (\cite{javed2024robustness}).
+They also make it hard to identify which modeling choices truly help, highlighting the need for systematic evaluation.

-Furthermore, it remains unclear how these modality-specific models compare to general-purpose vision foundation models, which have much larger diversity in training data.
-This raises several fundamental questions: How do echocardiography foundation models perform relative to each other under a fixed evaluation protocol?
-Are their learned representation spaces fundamentally different from those of general-purpose models, and how do these differences affect downstream tasks?
-To what extent can they enable zero-shot transfer, and do they exhibit systematic biases across datasets or clinical tasks?
+Furthermore, it remains unclear how these modality-specific models compare with general-purpose vision foundation models, which have much larger diversity in training data.
+This raises several fundamental questions: 1) How do echocardiography foundation models perform relative to each other under a fixed evaluation protocol?
+2) Are their learned representation spaces fundamentally different from those of general-purpose models, and how do these differences affect downstream tasks?
+3) To what extent can they enable zero-shot transfer, and do they exhibit systematic biases across datasets or clinical tasks?
 Addressing these open questions is essential for establishing reliable foundations for echocardiography AI, with direct implications for both methodological progress and the safe and reliable translation of these technologies into clinical practice.